markoleptic/EncounterPlanner/README.md

 # Encounter Planner

-Encounter Planner is an assignment planning and reminder tool for mythic dungeon and mythic raid boss encounters.
+Encounter Planner is an assignment planning and reminder tool for dungeon and raid boss encounters.

 It is designed to be easy to use while providing a feature set you would expect from a website.
-Timers for all bosses in Liberation of Undermine and Season 2 Mythic+ dungeons are included.

 If you encounter bugs, unexpected behavior, inaccurate timers, or have any suggestions, please let me know in the [Encounter Planner Discord](https://discord.gg/9bmH43JSzy) and I will do my best to fix or improve it.